GaloisInc/saw-script/heapster-saw/doc/Permissions.md

-Permission types
+Value Types
 ================

-A permission type includes regular crucible types as well as heapster-specific types
+The Heapster value types include the regular crucible types as well as heapster-specific types:

 | **Permission Types `a`** | **Description** |
 | :---: | :--- |